 There are many holidays in May in France:

-- May 8th is the end of WWII
+- May 8th is the end of WW2 in Europe (VE day).

-- In May, we have a Christian holiday, l’Ascension (this year the 10th)
+- In May, we have a Christian holiday, l’Ascension (this year the 30th), when the Christians celebrate the day Jesus Christ reborn ascended to the Heavens.

 What Does “Faire le Pont” Mean in French?